 Research Practicum (Directed Research): The goal of this apprenticeship course is to facilitate students' independent program of research by developing the skills needed to become a successful researcher, including conceptualizing, designing, implementing, analyzing, and reporting on research.
 NB: BASP students conduct this apprenticeship course with their primary or secondary advisor, but registration rotates among BASP faculty.
-Each semester, the BASP TA Coordinator will advise students when to enroll in this course and the faculty member with whom they should register.
+Each semester, the BASP TA Coordinator will advise students which faculty member is the faculty of record for this course.